Also available as a PDF for easy printing.

 What if we're already going to eviction court?

-The Housing Mediation Service also provides eviction mediation services before and during small claims eviction court hearings in Dane County.
+The Housing Mediation Service provides free eviction mediation services before and during small claims eviction court hearings in Dane County.

 A court-enforceable agreement (or "stipulation") can be reached through mediation and filed with the court.
 These agreements are typically either payment plans that allow the tenant to remain in the apartment or move-out dates that enable the tenant to secure alternate housing.
 If the terms of the agreement are met, the tenant will not have a judgement of eviction on their court record about the case.
 Instead, the case will show up as being dismissed.
 Mediated agreements are just as legal and binding as those written by the court commissioner.

 Mediations can be scheduled prior to the court hearing, or even in the place of a court hearing.
 The process to set up eviction mediation is the same as for other disputes: call (608) 257-2799.